List of Charmed characters: Wyatt Halliwell

 Wyatt Matthew Halliwell is the first child of Piper and Leo, who made his first appearance during the season five episode "The Day the Magic Died".
 At first, Wyatt is played by an unknown and uncredited baby.
 Starting in the season five episode "Necromancing the Stone", infant Wyatt is played by twins Jason and Kristopher Simmons until the series finale "Forever Charmed".
 In two episodes, young, pre-teen Wyatt is played by two other actors: Ryan Bradford Hanson in the season seven episode "Witchness Protection", and Tanner Fox in "Forever Charmed".
 As an adult, in flashforward and in time travel stories, Wyatt is played by Wes Ramsey.

-Wyatt is the prophesied trice-blessed child, a being of unimaginable power.
+Wyatt is the prophesied twice-blessed child, a being of unimaginable power.
 He is the first born of a Charmed One and the first male witch in his family.
 Wyatt has the known powers of force fields, orbing, telekinesis, telekinetic-orbing, projection and healing.
-While he was still in utero, Wyatt was powerful enough to use his powers which made Piper virtually invincible during her pregnancy.
-He also taught his soon to be parents life lessons by having them "walk a mile in each other's shoes" to stop their constant bickering.
+While he was still in utero, Wyatt was powerful enough to use his powers, namely his force field, which made Piper virtually invincible during her pregnancy.
+He also once switched his parents' powers temporarily, before switching them back.

 In season five, demons such as the Hawker Demon (Jack McGee), Parasites (Andy Mackenzie and Nicholas Sadler) The Crone, attempt to kidnap Wyatt.
 The Crone succeeds in getting Wyatt and sees a glimpse of his future, warning of a great power yet to come.
 She is eventually vanquished by The Charmed Ones.
 Grams is summoned from the afterlife for his wiccaning; she is astonished to discover that he is a boy as males have never been born into the Warren/Halliwell family.
-However, Penny eventually gets over her bitterness towards men, accepts Wyatt into the family and performs his wiccaning.
+However, Penny eventually overcomes her bitterness towards men, accepts Wyatt into the family and performs his wiccaning.
 In season six, Wyatt is temporarily erased from existence by The Cleaners (Kirk B. R. Woller and Darin Cooper), when he exposes magic to the world by conjuring a massive dragon out of the television and letting it loose in San Francisco.
 However, The Cleaners stop their quest to take Wyatt after the sisters threaten to keep exposing magic.
 It is later revealed that Wyatt is the heir of King Arthur and is destined to wield the sword Excalibur.
-However, Piper keeps the sword tucked away in the attic until Wyatt turns 18.
-Piper and Leo's second son from the future, Chris, comes back to prevent Wyatt from turning evil.
-They eventually discover that the elder Gideon is out to eliminate Wyatt, believing that it was too great of a risk to keep him alive due to his great power, but that Gideon's actions will cause Wyatt to become evil as the trauma of Gideon's attacks caused Wyatt to lose faith in good being able to protect him.
+Piper and Leo's second son from the future, Chris, travels to the present day to prevent Wyatt from turning evil.
+They eventually discovered that the elder Gideon sought to eliminate Wyatt, believing that he was too powerful to keep alive.
+However, it was Gideon's actions that ultimately caused Wyatt to become evil.
 Leo later averts this future by killing Gideon.